techtoys/SSD7317Z/README.md

 4. Line 4 `spi_write_command((const uint8_t *)cmd, 3)` sends over `0x22 0x00 0x00` to set the COM address to the first PAGE.
 5. In Line 5, `spi_write_data((const uint8_t*)&data, 1)` is applied to send 0xFF over with D/C# driven high.
 Result: eight pixels across the horizontal direction are set to WHITE.

-**Sending commands to OLED with Remote Procedure Call (RPC)**
+### Send command by Remote Procedure Call (RPC)

-To verify the code above, you may download a serial terminal program YAT (YET Another Terminal) from [SOURCEFORGE](https://sourceforge.net/projects/y-a-terminal/) and get it installed.
-There is a Remote Procedure Call function running in the main loop to convert all serial commands to their equivalent SPI commands.
+There is a Remote Procedure Call function (`rpc_main_task()`) running in the main loop to convert all serial commands to their equivalent SPI commands.
+You may download a serial terminal program YAT (YET Another Terminal) from [SOURCEFORGE](https://sourceforge.net/projects/y-a-terminal/) and get it installed.

 Keep the **HelloWorld** program running in debug mode , launch YAT and make sure **Port Settings** (under Terminal Settings) is set to the **STLink Virtual COM Port** enumerated in your PC.
 In my case it is COM96 but it would be different in your environment.
 Set baud rate to **115200, 8-n-1** with Flow Control set to None.
 Terminal Type set to **Text** and Port Type set **Serial COM Port**.